Unschooling and Playtime

 And play with them!
 We may find that we have a lot of resistance to that.
 We’ve had years of being told to “stop playing around!”
 And we got so much approval when we did!
 Adding to that, we may have wanted to appear older than we were (as kids) so we downplayed our desire to play.
 Often we were teased or told that “only babies do that.”
 So to avoid humiliation, we ditched that - even if it was something we really wanted to do at the time.
 Then that became the new norm.
 The new way to be.
 The People Pleasing pattern.
 No more playtime.

-2 Guides To Help You!
+2 Tools To Help You!

 Time for Action!